-I’m delaying weaning so my baby can get covid antibodies.
-Will this make a difference?
+Are more moms waiting to wean, thanks to covid?

-She sounded genuine but as she looked my 17-month-old up and down, I could guess what she was thinking: ‘Isn’t she getting a little old for that?’
+She sounded genuine, but as she looked my 17-month-old up and down, I could guess what she was thinking: ‘Isn’t she getting a little old for that?’

-As parents wait for a covid-19 vaccine to be available to children under 5, some mothers have been delaying weaning—and I’m one of them.
+As parents wait for a coronavirus vaccine to be available to children under 5, some mothers have been delaying weaning — and I’m one of them.
 Not that 17 months (and counting) is out of the norm for breastfeeding; in fact, the World Health Organization recommends breastfeeding children up to 2 years old and beyond.
 Still, a year and a half is much longer than all my mom friends nursed their kids.
 (Less than 16 percent of U.S. moms are still breastfeeding by 18 months.)
 And to be frank, it’s a lot longer than I planned.

-But between my daughter’s birth in summer 2020 and getting vaccinated against covid-19 in early 2021, I made it my goal to continue to breastfeed until my baby could get vaccinated, too.
+But between my daughter’s birth in summer 2020 and getting vaccinated against the coronavirus in early 2021, I made it my goal to continue to breastfeed until my baby could get vaccinated, too.
 I know that not every parent is able to breastfeed, and many of those who do aren’t able to go so long.
 But I felt lucky to not run into any problems nursing and felt encouraged to keep going.

 “Breast milk is loaded with antibodies and other factors that protect infants,” says Grace M. Aldrovandi, chief of the division of infectious diseases at UCLA Mattel Children’s Hospital.
 “When a mother gets an infection, antibodies and immune cells traffic to the milk.”